shaunreichman/investment_tracker/docs/FUND_MODELS_REWRITE_SPEC.md

 - Clean, testable architecture

 ### Phase 2: New Models Development from Scratch ✅ (COMPLETED)
-**Goal**: Write new fund models from scratch with professional architecture, integrating NewFundManager as core
+**Goal**: Write new fund models from scratch with professional architecture, integrating FundManager as core

 **Tasks**:
 - [x] **Create New Models Directory Structure**